-Avinza is a prescription drug approved by the Food and Drug Administration (FDA) to treat severe pain in cases where long-term, continual pain relief is needed and other treatments are not effective.
-Avinza may also be referred to by its drug name, Morphine.
+Avinza is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat severe pain in cases where long-term, continual pain relief is needed and other treatments are not effective.
+Avinza may also be referred to by its drug name, morphine.

 Avinza is an opioid that works as a potent analgesic (painkiller).
 Avinza is believed to work by reducing the perception of pain.